For the last day of Advent, Over the Rhine's instrumental "O Come O Come Emmanuel":

 a) the clothes are practical.
 Homeless women don't need see-through tank tops, for example.
 They do need clothes that are comfortable, and they need clothes that they could wear potentially to a job interview.
 N Street had an education and employment program, so they often did drives just for work clothes.

-c) the clothes are nice.
-Not torn, not stained, not so shapeless that you can't tell what it is.
+stained, not so shapeless that you can't tell what it is.

-d) the clothes are a size that fits the population.
+a size that fits the population.
 Many of our women, for example, were larger, and we get lots of small clothes that, again, ended up being re-donated.